manojhc2004/Python1/README.md

-a=input("do you want see what are types of distic in karnataka,yes,no") karnataka = ["Hassan","bengaluru","mysuru","kolara","mangaluru"] if a=="yes":
+a=input("do you want see district in karnataka,yes,no") karnataka = ["Hassan","bengaluru","mysuru","kolara","mangaluru"]
+if a=="yes":
     print(karnataka)